mainmatter/mainmatter.com/blog/_posts/2019-02-22-elixir-umbrella-mox.md

 |> @source.get_location()
 ```

-The reason we're using the `@source` module attribute is to switch between the mock and the real function defined on the _breethe_ application; this is defined in the config files:
+The reason we're using the `@source` module attribute is to be able to switch between the mock and the real function defined on the _breethe_ application; this is defined in the config files:

 ```elixir
 # config/config.exs